n0one42/ArchiteX/README.md

 # ArchiteX

-Currently W.I.P and should be soon trully rdy to be used.
-Working on the integration
+Currently a work in progress.
+Integration is underway and should be completed soon.

 ArchiteX is a full-stack starter project that combines a C# CleanArchitecture backend with a Next.js frontend (using pnpm) and optional mobile projects (Expo and Flutter).
 This template comes preconfigured with built-in authentication, database integration, and a modular project structure, enabling you to rapidly kickstart new projects with best practices already in place.